-Members are identified and assigned to each team by the chair of the Evaluation Committee.
+Site visitors are identified and assigned to each team by the chair of the Evaluation Committee.
 These individuals participate as volunteers and are not eligible for honorariums, but may be reimbursed, when necessary, for transportation, food, lodging, and incidental expenses.
-Public members are included on site visits, but because of their limited number, do not participate in every visit.
+Public members may be included on site visits, but because of their limited number, are not included in every visit.
 However, public members shall fulfill all the duties of a team member and have the right to vote.

 An AVMA staff member will accompany each site team and assist in coordinating activities.
 Staff will consider how each of the standard requirements is being met by the college and note any points not covered in the self-evaluation report.
 If major deficiencies are found in the material presented, staff is requested to ask the college for supplemental material.

 During the site visit the team audits the college educational program by consulting with the dean and appropriate staff, department heads, representative faculty members, the librarian, representative students at both professional and graduate levels including interns and residents, and appropriate faculty committees.
 In addition, the team tours the buildings, facilities, equipment, and views case records.
-The site visit team holds a series of executive sessions to compare notes on its findings, begin formulation of its report, and instruct the chair as to the points to be addressed and recommendations made in the draft report of evaluation.
-Each member drafts recommendations concerning deficiencies in meeting the standard requirements for which he/she has been assigned responsibility.
-All recommendations are based on discussion noted in the body of the report.
-Recommendations are stated as specifically as possible to identify the deficiency involved and suggest possible solutions, without dictating the specific method for achieving the necessary outcome.
-The entire team discusses and approves all recommendation which become part of the report.
-If there is disagreement within a team concerning a recommendation, the recommendation remains in the report; the disagreement is called to the attention of the Council when the report is presented.
+The site visit team holds a series of executive sessions to compare notes on its findings, begin formulation of its report, and instruct the chair as to the points to be addressed and directives and recommendations made in the draft report of evaluation.
+Each member drafts directives concerning deficiencies in meeting the standard requirements for which he/she has been assigned responsibility.
+All directives are based on discussion noted in the commentary provided by the site team under each standard.
+Directives are stated as specifically as possible to identify the deficiency involved and suggest possible solutions, without dictating the specific method for achieving the necessary outcome.
+The entire team discusses and approves all directives which become part of the report.
+The site team may also add recommendations when a standard is in compliance, but an opportunity to make a suggestion for improvement has been identified.
+If there is disagreement within a team concerning a directive or recommendation, the item remains in the report; the disagreement is called to the attention of the Council when the report is presented.

 The final report of evaluation will inform the college of the Council's assessment of student achievement.